 Mergers and Acquisitions

 Joe has handled a number of matters relating to the acquisition, financing, operation and equity funding of professional sports teams, including the acquisition of the Cleveland Browns, Jacksonville Jaguars, Houston Astros, Washington Nationals, New York Jets and Philadelphia Eagles.
 Joe continues to represent these and other clubs on a continuing basis.
-He also has represented bidders for many other teams across a broad variety of sports, both in privately negotiated sales and in auctions, and advised leagues and governing bodies on dozens of sales transactions over the past two decades.
+He also has represented bidders for many other teams across a broad variety of sports, both in privately negotiated sales and in auctions, and has advised leagues and governing bodies on dozens of sales transactions over the past two decades.

 Joe also represented the NBA in its grant of expansion franchises to Charlotte in 2002, Toronto and Vancouver in 1995, and Charlotte, Miami, Minnesota and Orlando in 1988 and 1989, and the NHL in its grant of expansion franchises to Atlanta, Columbus, Nashville and Minnesota in 1998-2000.